AMSC-24-25/06-nbody-06-nbody/README.md

 ### 🛠️ Compilation

 There are various already-made code snippets in the `tests` folder.
-To build them, go in the appropriate folder and run the following
+To build them, go in the appropriate folder and run the following:

 ```bash
 mkdir build